Updated: Jul 26

 But first, let’s start with a brief overview of the various ratings we most often see…

 NQ – This is an acronym for Not Quoted.
-This rating is generally assigned to a company if D&B® cannot verify a business is in active operations.
-When D&B® has repeatedly attempted to validate a company and cannot, they remove any and all information from the report and place an NQ rating to restrict any lender or creditor from having to pay to view a report that will provide absolutely no beneficial information to help determine creditworthiness.
+This rating is generally assigned to a company if D&B cannot verify a business is in active operations.
+When D&B has repeatedly attempted to validate a company and cannot, they remove any and all information from the report and place an NQ rating to restrict any lender or creditor from having to pay to view a report that will provide absolutely no beneficial information to help determine creditworthiness.

-DS – This is an acronym for Duns Support®, which basically means that D&B® can acknowledge that a company exists, but they do not have enough of the required information to be able to generate scores and a full rating.
-This is the most common rating we see when a company does not know a D&B®report was created for their company or have taken none of the necessary steps to fill their credit file with worthwhile data.
-Generally speaking, no credit will be established for a company with a DS rating.
+DS – This is an acronym for "Duns Support".
+Basically, this means that D&B has created a profile for a company, but they don't have enough of the required information to be able to generate scores and a full rating.
+This is the most common rating we see when a company finds out they have a DUNS number even though they, themselves, never took any of the necessary steps to complete the picture.